70% of doctors say COVID misinformation has negatively impacted patients’ health: poll

-(The Hill) — More than 70 percent of physicians surveyed in a new poll said that misinformation has made it harder to treat patients with COVID-19 and ultimately harmed patient health.
+(The Hill) — More than 70% of physicians surveyed in a new poll said that misinformation has made it harder to treat patients with COVID-19 and ultimately harmed patient health.

-In a new poll by the de Beaumont Foundation and Morning Consult, 72 percent of U.S. physicians said that misinformation made it harder to treat COVID-19 patients, while the same number said it has negatively impacted patient outcomes.
+In a new poll by the de Beaumont Foundation and Morning Consult, 72% of U.S. physicians said that misinformation made it harder to treat COVID-19 patients, while the same number said it has negatively impacted patient outcomes.

-More than 80 percent of physicians polled said that there is a problem with misinformation when it comes to both COVID-19 vaccines and COVID-19 treatments.
-Additionally, 44 percent of physicians said that more than half of the information about COVID-19 that they personally consume is misinformation.
+More than 80% of physicians polled said that there is a problem with misinformation when it comes to both COVID-19 vaccines and COVID-19 treatments.
+Additionally, 44% of physicians said that more than half of the information about COVID-19 that they personally consume is misinformation.

-The physicians polled largely agreed on the effectiveness of COVID-19 vaccines, with more than 90 percent saying that the vaccines are safe and effective.
+The physicians polled largely agreed on the effectiveness of COVID-19 vaccines, with more than 90% saying that the vaccines are safe and effective.

 The spread of misinformation has plagued COVID-19 vaccines and treatments since they were made available to the public, increasing vaccine hesitancy among many Americans.
 Many people have instead turned to untested drugs, like ivermectin, to treat COVID-19.